 You have a pair of Lululemon leggings, a vintage Pokémon card binder, and a kitchen stand mixer to sell.
-Three items, three very different products.
-Where do you list each one?
-The answer isn't the same platform for all three, and knowing why saves you weeks of watching things sit unsold in the wrong marketplace.
+Three items, three very different answers to "where should I list this?"
+Knowing why each item belongs on a different platform saves you weeks of watching things sit unsold in the wrong marketplace.

-Mercari, Poshmark, and eBay each take a cut of your sales, attract different buyers, and reward different types of inventory.
+Mercari, Poshmark, and eBay each take a different cut, attract different buyers, and reward different inventory.
 This isn't about which platform is "best."
-It's about matching inventory to marketplace.
+It's about matching what you have to where buyers are already looking.

 The Fee Breakdown: What Each Platform Actually Takes